 Home Safe uses telehealth to ensure their care is as high touch and involved as possible.

 All 50 states have at least one Medicaid program that provides assistance to individuals living outside of nursing homes - at home, adult day care, assisting living.
 These programs, however, differ state by state.
 Every state has different home care benefits, depending on the type of Medicaid program the individual is enrolled in (Medicaid State Plan, Medicaid Waivers, Institutional Medicaid).

 For states that require a nursing supervisory visit monthly, a telehealth program is a fantastic option.
 Additionally, some organizations pay for their telehealth programs through Private Pay programs, while others garner financial support from commercial insurers.

-The COVID-19 pandemic has revealed many things, one being the essential need for home care.
-Elderly individuals, who are most at risk of COVID-19, must be able to remain safe at home - out of the hospital and communities where the virus is rapidly spreading.
-Home care plays a huge role in making this possible, by providing individuals with the support they need to manage the daily activities of living.
-By providing telehealth in addition to personal care, the home care agency is able to ensure the individual remains in continuous communication with their clinician.
+The COVID-19 pandemic revealed many things, one being the essential need for home care.
+Elderly individuals, who were most at risk of complications from COVID-19, were safest at home - out of the hospital and communities where the virus spread rapidly.
+Home care played a huge role in making this possible, by providing individuals with the support they needed to manage the daily activities of living.
+By providing telehealth in addition to in-home nursing care, home care agencies were able to ensure these individuals remained in continuous communication with their clinicians.